radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/integrations/manage-integrations.md

 ![image description](images/delete.png)

-A message will display to confirm that you would like to delete the selected integration.
+A message displays, asking you to confirm that you would like to delete the selected integration.
 Select **Delete** to delete the integration.

 ![image description](images/confirm-delete.png)

-The integration will be removed from the *Integrations* tab and alerts will no longer be sent to the communication channel.
+The integration is removed from the *Integrations* tab, and alerts are no longer sent to the communication channel.

 ![image description](images/deleted.png)

 ## Next steps

-You should now have an understanding of the steps to add integrations to receive Env Ops Center alerts in external channels.
+You should now have an understanding of the steps to add integrations to receive Environment Operations Center alerts in external channels.
 To learn how to create alerts to send to the configured channels, see the [alert management](../alert-management/alert-management-overview.md) guide.